-Choose from +95 different materials to test print your designs on.
-See the quality of reproduction of your graphics as well as the quality of our textile product, before you commit to the final production run.
-We have fast delivery and lots of helpful support.
-Select the material and test print size, then add your design and order in minutes, receive in days.
+Choose from more than 95 different materials to test print your designs on.
+See the high quality reproduction of your graphics as well as the quality of our textile product before you commit to the final production run.
+Select the material and size for your printed fabric samples.

 *voucher cannot be used for test prints or samples.